Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Preliminaries

+\paragraph{Triangular Matrices} A matrix $L$ is lower triangular if $L[i,j] = 0$ for $i < j$.
+A matrix $U$ is upper triangular if $U[i,j] = 0$ for $i > j$.
+We will use the symbols $L$ and $U$ to denote general lower and upper-triangular matrices respectively.
+The inverse of a triangular matrix can be applied to a vector or matrix in the same time as an ordinary multiplication using using either the forward or backward substitution algorithm \cite{GVL}, which offers a distinct advantage compared to arbitrary matrices.

-\paragraph{Pivot Matrices:} \begin{definition} A pivot matrix is a matrix in which every row and column has at most one non-zero element. \end{definition} In the context of matrix factorizations used in this paper, the non-zero element will always be 1 (the multiplicative identity of the field $\FF$) by convention.
+\paragraph{Pivot Matrices} \begin{definition} A pivot matrix is a matrix in which every row and column has at most one non-zero element. \end{definition} In the context of matrix factorizations used in this paper, the non-zero element will always be 1 (the multiplicative identity of the field $\FF$) by convention.
 The term pivot matrix refers to its use in recording pivots (last nonzeros of rows or columns) when computing matrix factorizations.
-Pivot matrices are similar to permutation matrices in the sense that they map a single basis element to a single basis element, but contain the possibility that some rows and columns can be entirely zero.
-Thus they are not generally invertible. \begin{lemma} The class of pivot matrices is closed under multiplication \end{lemma} \begin{proof} For a pivot matrix $Q$, define $i(j)$ to be the index of the non-zero row of column $j$ if column $j$ has a pivot, and $i(j) = \infty$ otherwise.
-Additionally, define $i(\infty) = \infty$.
-Thus, we can write columns of $Q$ as
+Pivot matrices are similar to permutation matrices in the sense that they map a single basis element to a single basis element, but contain the possibility that some rows and columns can be entirely zero so they are not generally invertible.